 All fee waivers must be approved and applied to your online application prior to submission.
 Do not pay the application fee to submit your application prior to receiving a response from our office regarding your fee waiver request.
 We are unable to waive or refund the application once it has been paid.

-Applicant must be a U.S. citizen or current Permanent Resident and:
+An applicant must be a U.S. citizen or current Permanent Resident and:

 - Demonstrate financial need/financial hardship OR